browniebroke/deezer-python/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   😀 Wonderful!
 Thank you for opening a pull request.

-  By submitting this issue, you agree to follow our [Code of Conduct](https://github.com/browniebroke/deezer-python/blob/main/.github/CODE_OF_CONDUCT.md).
+  By submitting this pull request, you agree to follow our [Code of Conduct](https://github.com/browniebroke/deezer-python/blob/main/.github/CODE_OF_CONDUCT.md).

   Please fill in the information below to expedite the review and (hopefully) merge of your change.